irenealgi/irenealegre.com/unmortgage.md

 ## The Visuals

-Using Unmortgage's color palette and a font that looks similar to theirs, I designed the high-fidelity visuals for three of the screens presented above.
+Using Unmortgage's colour palette and a font that looks similar to theirs, I designed the high-fidelity visuals for three of the screens presented above.

-Because this is a site users are going to come back to over and over in order to pay their rent or contribute to the ownership of their property, I decided to combine into a subdued style with a lot of white space and pastel shades.
+Because this is a site users are going to come back to over and over in order to pay their rent or contribute to the ownership of their property, I decided to combine the colours into a subdued palette with a lot of white space and pastel shades.

 ![](images/case_studies/unmortgage/Valuation History (evolution).png)
 ![](images/case_studies/unmortgage/Ownership form (evolution).png)